-- \checkmark Each section of the curriculum will be the subject of a test, guiz, or exam. - Students must pass all sections with a minimum of 80% or higher. - Test, quizzes, and/or exams may be given from any chapter of the book, instructor presentation, and any video shown during class. - Online lectures and online lecture quizzes and chapter quizzes must be completed to unlock the unit exams. - Failure to complete any quizzes will result in a zero (0) grade and a failing score on the unit exam. - Each test will encompass all the chapters covered during that module only. - There will be a midterm exam that will encompass all the chapters covered from unit exams 1 through 4. - The Midterm exam must be passed with an 80% or (B) - After the midterm exam, the student's academic progress will be assessed to determine the statistical probability of completing the program with an 80% or higher.
-If it is determined that the student is not able to pass the course successfully, the student will be dismissed from the program. - There will be a final exam that will encompass all the chapters covered during the program. - The final exam will consist of a written test which must be passed with an 80% or (B) and a practical skill assessment which is pass or fail. - There is one (1) retake for any failed section(s) of the practical skills assessment. - Students will be assessed the comprehensive final exam twice, with an NREMT review in between the attempts.
-Students must pass at least one attempt. - Students must have and maintain an overall score of 80% (B) or better at the completion of the program to graduate.
+- $\checkmark$ Each section of the curriculum will be the subject of a test, quiz, or exam. - ✓ Test, quizzes, and/or exams may be given from any chapter of the book, instructor presentation, and any video shown during class. - ✓ Online lectures and online lecture quizzes and chapter quizzes must be completed to unlock the unit exams. - ✓ Failure to complete any quizzes will result in a zero (0) grade and a failing score on the unit exam. - ✓ Each test will encompass all the chapters covered during that module only. - There will be a midterm exam that will encompass all the chapters covered from unit exams 1 through 5. - ✓ After the midterm exam, the student's academic progress will be assessed.
+If the student has not achieved or maintained an 80% overall grade point average or higher, the student will be dismissed from the program. - ✓ There will be a final exam that will encompass all the chapters covered during the program. - ✓ The final exam will consist of a written test which must be passed with an 80% or (B) and a practical skill assessment which is pass or fail. - ✓ There is one (1) retake for any failed section(s) of the practical skills assessment. - ✓ Students will be assessed the comprehensive final exam twice, with an NREMT review in between the attempts.
+Students must pass at least one attempt. - ✓ Students must have and maintain an overall score of 80% (B) or better at the completion of the program to graduate.